scottdbrown/TCR-from-RNAseq2015/README.md

 Directory containing references expects a separate file for each gene, ex TRAV.fa, TRAJ.fa, TRAC.fa, etc. Different alleles for a gene are contained within the file, and have the entire sequence on a single line.

 Quality scores for fastq are set uniformly high ("J").

+TCR genes are selected randomly from a uniform distribution.
+Junctional nucleotide additions and subtractions are selected based on observed frequencies.